Trinidad (ship): History

+Capture by Portuguese forces

 The previous May a fleet of seven Portuguese ships under António de Brito reached Tidore, seeking to arrest Magellan.
 Espinosa sent Brito a letter begging for supplies.
 Brito sent an armed party to capture Trinidad, but, instead of armed resistance, they found only a ship on the verge of sinking and a crew near death.
 Trinidad was sailed back to Ternate where her sails and rigging were removed.
 The ship was caught in a storm and smashed to pieces.

+Crew after capture

 Only four of the survivors got back to Europe.
 Juan Rodriguez escaped in a Portuguese ship.
-The remaining three — commander Espinosa, seaman and expedition diarist Ginés de Mafra, and Norwegian gunner Hans Vargue (or Bergen) — spent two years at hard labor before being shipped to Lisbon and more prison.
+The remaining three – commander Espinosa, seaman and expedition diarist Ginés de Mafra, and Norwegian gunner Hans Vargue (or Bergen) – spent two years at hard labor before being shipped to Lisbon and more prison.
 Vargue died in the Portuguese prison.
 Espinosa is last heard of in 1543 as a Spanish inspector of ships.

 De Mafra, the last to be released because of the many documents he possessed, in time did become a pilot — in part because of the experience he gained with Magellan's expedition.
 In 1541 he was named pilot of the San Juan de Letrán under Ruy López de Villalobos; two years later, wrecked on a Philippine island, he wrote about the Magellan expedition while waiting on ship repairs.
 Here the Magellan expedition was remembered favorably by royalty, and ultimately he with 29 other men chose to remain in the Philippines rather than resume with the failing Villalobos expedition.
 De Mafra's notes from his wait remained unpublished until found in 1920.